isomerpages/imda-oin/_ongoing-national-innovation-challenges/1b-trade-and-connectivity-challenge-2020.md

 **Application Open Dates: 22 July 2020 to 1 October 2020**<br>

 Into its second year, the Trade and Connectivity Challenge (TCC) 2020 connects startups with corporates to address challenges and showcase innovation in the aviation, maritime, land mobility, logistics and trade sectors.
-Several of this year's TCC problem statements with wider industry relevance will be part of the newly launched National Innovation Challenges, which aim to help companies emerge stronger and address mid to longer term sectoral challenges in the post-COVID era.
+Several of this year's TCC problem statements with wider industry relevance will be part of the National Innovation Challenges, which aim to help companies emerge stronger and address mid to longer term sectoral challenges in the post-COVID era.

 <!-- start of wrapper div -->
 <!-- start of first drop down box -->